-Regardless of whether you are married or single at the time your benefits commence, you can elect a reduced pension in order to provide continuing income to an unmarried Dependent Child(ren) under age 23, or a Dependent Parent(s), but not to both Dependent Child(ren) and Parent(s).
-The person must satisfy the requirements of the Plan to be an eligible dependent at the time you begin your benefits and must also be an eligible dependent at the time of your death in order to receive any survivor benefit under this option.
+Regardless of whether you are married or single at the time your benefits commence, you can elect a reduced pension to provide continuing income to an unmarried Dependent Child(ren) under age 23 or a Dependent Parent(s), but not to both Dependent Child(ren) and Parent(s).
+The person must satisfy the requirements of the Plan to be an eligible dependent at the time you begin your benefits and must also be an eligible dependent at the time of your death to receive any survivor benefit under this option.
 The payments will stop when the person no longer qualifies as an eligible dependent.

 If you elect the survivor benefit for your Dependent Child(ren), a total of 50% of your reduced benefit will be payable to your Dependent Child(ren) after your death.
-Payments may continue until the earliest of age 23 (or as long as the Child(ren) remains Totally and Permanently Disabled), the Dependent Child(ren) marries, or dies.
-Note: You must retire and commence benefits prior to the Child's attainment of age 23 in order to elect and designate a disabled Child as a survivor.
+Payments may continue until the earliest of age 23 [or as long as the Child(ren) remains Totally and Permanently Disabled], the Dependent Child(ren) marries, or the Dependent Child(ren) dies.
+Note: You must retire and commence benefits before the Child reaches age 23 to elect and designate a disabled Child as a survivor.